eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 The transition to ePBS from the current MEV-Boost system is motivated by several key reasons that align with Ethereum's core values of decentralization, security, and efficiency.
 Proponents of ePBS highlight the importance of integrating PBS directly into the Ethereum protocol to address several concerns arising from the reliance on relays and out-of-protocol mechanisms for block construction.
 Here's a detailed explanation of these aspects:

 ### [Main Reasons for Transition to ePBS](#main-reasons-for-transition-to-epbs)
-1. **Decentralization**: ePBS aims to reduce the reliance on a few centralized relays by embedding the proposer-builder separation mechanism directly within the Ethereum protocol.
+1. **Decentralization**: ePBS aims to reduce the reliance on a few centralized relays by embedding the PBS mechanism directly within the Ethereum protocol.
 This move seeks to distribute the responsibility for block construction across a broader set of participants, enhancing the network's resilience and reducing central points of failure.
 2. **Security**: By integrating PBS into the Ethereum protocol, ePBS ensures that the entire block construction process is governed by the same consensus rules and security guarantees that protect other aspects of the network.
 This contrasts with the current system, where off-chain relays operate without the direct oversight of Ethereum's consensus mechanisms.
 3. **Efficiency and Fairness**: ePBS proposes to create a more transparent and competitive marketplace for block space, potentially reducing the inefficiencies and inequities associated with MEV extraction.
 It aims to ensure that validators have more control and visibility over the blocks they propose, contributing to a fairer distribution of MEV rewards.